HaoshuLi/Light-binding-model-of-Black-Holes/README.md

 I have not finish this project yet.
 However, I have finished a part of this which is the case of Schwarschild Black Hole.
 According to spheric symmetry, we have only one free degree in this case.
 I put my code of this case in 'Schwarschild' branch.

-Some quote on my code:
+Some quote on my code:<br>
 1. The file 'ode.rs' is an ODE solver using Runge Kutta method.
-We need an ODE solver here since the equation of light is an ODE;
+We need an ODE solver here since the equation of light is an ODE; <br>
-2. The file 'equation.rs' is the specific ODE corresponding to equation of null geodesics near a Schwarschild Black Hole.
+2. The file 'equation.rs' is the specific ODE corresponding to equation of null geodesics near a Schwarschild Black Hole; <br>
-3. The file 'main.rs' transforms the original background to the result image, which represents what we see with the existence of a Schwarschild Black Hole.
+3. The file 'main.rs' transforms the original background to the result image, which represents what we see with the existence of a Schwarschild Black Hole. <br>

-To build this code, just run
+To build this code, just run <br>
-$ cargo build
+$ cargo build <br>
-To run the generated program, put an image in the current directory and run
+To run the generated program, put an image in the current directory and run <br>
-$ cargo run
+$ cargo run <br>
 , you'll see the final image in the same directory.